poovijay/mStakx/README.md

 A ssh key pair is created to access the VMs.

-Terraform is used to create the following resources - Virtual machines, Network configuration, Firewall rules, Load balancer to access the cluster
+Terraform is used to create the following resources - Virtual machines, Network configuration, Firewall rules, Load balancer to access the cluster.

 Description of these resources is present in the file provisioning / kube.tf